dansalvato/build-a-file/README.md

 ### Custom datatypes

-You can build on top of SBB with custom datatypes that suit your purposes.
+You can build on top of BAF with custom datatypes that suit your purposes.

-For example, SBB doesn't have a built-in `Bool` datatype because `bool` can have different implementations depending on the platform.
+For example, BAF doesn't have a built-in `Bool` datatype because `bool` can have different implementations depending on the platform.
 It's easy to define your own.

 ```py
 class Bool(U8):